Rolling Window Limit Recalibration for SPC Automation

 Production-Ready Python Implementation

-Production-grade SPC automation requires modular, fault-tolerant Python code.
-Below is a robust implementation for an Individuals (I-MR) chart with rolling window recalibration.
-The function incorporates explicit error handling, index alignment, factory data constraints, and adheres to standard SPC constants (d2 = 1.128 for moving range of two).
+The following implementation provides robust rolling limits for an Individuals (I-MR) chart.
+It incorporates explicit error handling, index alignment, and standard SPC constants (d₂ = 1.128 for moving range of two).

 import numpy as np